A crucial concept in Python programming is the Python function. Let’s define what a function is, exactly:

 Advantages of using functions

 A Python function can be defined once and used many times.
 It’s a great way to keep your code short, concise, and readable.
 By giving a function a well-chosen name, your code will become even more readable because the function name directly explains what will happen.
+This way, others (or future you) can read your code, and without looking at all of it, understand what it’s doing anyway because of the well-chosen function names.

 Built-in Python functions